phoebe-q/newsroom-project/timelog.md

 ### 16 Jan 2022

 - _3.5 hours_  Worked on implementing Bootstrap: fixed some errors, began creating page for single result view.
 Struggled with implementing pathbindable for lone article

 ## Week 16

 ### 17 Jan 2022

+- _1 hour_  Worked on implementing Bootstrap: continued to struggle with implementing path binder, will speak to Richard about it and out next meeting tomorrow